hivemq/hivemq4-docker-images/hivemq4/ce-image/README.md

 `docker run --ulimit nofile=500000:500000 -p 8000:8000 -p 1883:1883 hivemq/hivemq4-ce`

-You can connect to the broker via MQTT (1883) or Websockets (8000) or the WebUI (8080) via the respective ports.
+You can connect to the broker via MQTT (1883) or Websockets (8000) via the respective ports.

 ## Run a cluster locally